josefmalmstrom/duet-DQN/README.md

 ## Getting started

+Python 3 is required to run the game.
 Install the game by cloning this repository
 ```
 git clone https://github.com/josefmal/duet-game-AI.git
 ```